gateauyahourt/capture/README.md

 This project uses GitHub Actions for continuous integration and deployment:

-- **Docker Build and Publish**: Builds and publishes multi-architecture Docker images (AMD64 and ARM64) to GitHub Container Registry or a private registry on every push to main/master branches and when tags are created.
+- **Docker Build and Publish**: Builds and publishes multi-architecture Docker images (AMD64 and ARM64) to GitHub Container Registry or a private registry on every push to the main branch and when tags are created.
+When building from the main branch, a "latest" tag is also pushed.
 See our [Multi-Architecture Docker Guide](./docs/multi-arch-docker.md) for details.

 > Note: A build-only workflow (build.yml.disabled) is included in the repository but is disabled by default.
 To enable it, rename the file from `build.yml.disabled` to `build.yml`.